 As we continue to go through and answer all your burning questions, we get a lot of questions regarding your Outlook signature–it’s our most popular email service integration–so we thought we’d put a bunch of your questions into one place here.

-We take this question particularly seriously because we pride ourselves in being the slasher of Xs, making sure your image appears in your email signature, but sometimes things go wrong and we’re here to help you make it right.
+We take this question particularly seriously because we pride ourselves in being the slasher of Xs, making sure your image appears in your email signature.
+Still, sometimes things go wrong, and we’re here to help you make it right.

-Most often this happens when you have updated email signatures in Outlook 2013–recipients may not see the image or logo, but instead a Red X shows up in the recipient’s inbox.
-Simply close Outlook and reopen it.
-This will enable your image or logo to be shown again in the recipient’s inbox with no need to insert the image again or to make changes to your design.
+Most often, this happens when you have updated email signatures in Outlook 2013–recipients may not see the image or logo, but instead, a Red X shows up in the recipient’s inbox.
+Close Outlook and reopen it.
+This will enable your image or logo to be shown again in the recipient’s inbox with no need to insert the image again or make changes to your design.

 The Devil’s X may also be appearing simply because you need to update your Xink.
 All you have to do is, with Outlook still open, click on your Xink app, then “Update Now,” and wait for the confirmation popup.
-When you click “New Email” you should see the full signature.
-If you still see the Ugly X, restart Outlook and now it’ll be fixed.
+When you click “New Email”, you should see the full signature.
+If you still see the Ugly X, restart Outlook, and now it works!.

 If you have a blank box instead of the graphic or image wanted, you probably have Show picture placeholders enabled (a feature for slow Internet connections).
-You can unclick this simply when you are in the Compose Email window.
-If you have Outlook 2010 or Outlook 2013, in a New Email, click File > Options > Mail > Editor Options.
+You can unclick this when you are in the Compose Email window.
+If you have Outlook 2010 or Outlook 2013, click File > Options > Mail > Editor Options in a New Email.
 When you select Advanced, scroll down and uncheck “Show Picture Placeholders” > OK.
 Voila!

 If your Desktop has hibernated or gone to sleep, this time starts when you wake it up.